 - Your age

 For example, people who only drink occasionally and are in good health have a strong likelihood of remaining social drinkers, whereas someone with a family history of substance abuse who drinks regularly is more likely to develop a problem.

 While alcohol addiction is a serious problem, it is not one without a solution.
 Many people have overcome alcohol abuse through proper treatment.
-If you or someone you love struggles with alcohol addiction, call our toll-free number for help.
+If you or someone you love struggles with alcohol consumption issues or addiction, call our toll-free number for help.